Beyond Perceptual Distance: Discrepancy Assessment on Deep Representation for Out-of-Distribution Detection with Diffusion Model: Experiments

 \subsection{Setups}

-\paragraph{Benchmarks.} Our experiments are based on a prevalent OpenOOD \cite{yang2022openood} benchmark, which provides a variety of InD and OoD datasets, detectors, checkpoints, etc. In experiments, we consider the large-scale ImageNet-1K dataset \cite{deng2009imagenet} with an image size of $224\times224\times3$ as the InD.
-The CIFAR10 dataset \cite{krizhevsky2009learning} with a very small size of $32\times 32\times3$ is omitted, as the powerful generation ability of diffusion models can only be fully exerted on high-resolution images.
-For the OoD data, following the settings in \cite{gao2023diffguard}, 4 datasets are selected from the OpenOOD: Species \cite{he2024species196}, iNaturalist \cite{van2018inaturalist}, OpenImage-O \cite{wang2022vim} and ImageNet-O \cite{hendrycks2021natural}, with details provided in Appendix \ref{app:datasets}.
+\textbf{Benchmarks.} In experiments, we primarily use the large-scale ImageNet-1K dataset \cite{deng2009imagenet} with an image size of $224\times224$ as the InD.
+We highlight the importance of this InD dataset setup for two reasons.
+First, the powerful generative capacity of DMs \cite{dhariwal2021diffusion} is most fully realized on large size images like those in ImageNet-1K; applying DMs to small-scale images such as $32\times32$ CIFAR is somehow outdated and ill-suited in the modern era.
+Second, the complexity and scale of ImageNet-1K provide a challenging testbed for evaluating DM-based OoD detection methods, one that remains underexplored in most prior DM-based methods \cite{graham2023denoising,liu2023unsupervised,heng2024out,Abdi_2025_ICCV}, as detailed in Appendix \ref{app:sec:dataset-baseline}.
+For the OoD data, following the settings in \cite{gao2023diffguard}, four datasets are selected: Species \cite{he2024species196}, iNaturalist \cite{van2018inaturalist}, OpenImage-O \cite{wang2022vim} and ImageNet-O \cite{hendrycks2021natural}.

+\textbf{Diffusion models and classifier-under-protection.} We utilize the diffusion denoising probabilistic model with checkpoints released by OpenAI\footnote{https://github.com/openai/guided-diffusion} \cite{dhariwal2021diffusion}.
+The adopted checkpoint is solely pretrained on the ImageNet-1K training set, in line with the InD dataset setup.
+In the main comparisons of Section \ref{sec:exp-main}, {\ours} uses the conditional $256\times256$ DM with the DDIM sampling \cite{song2020denoising}.
+Other relevant settings are analyzed in Section \ref{sec:exp-diffusion}, including unconditional DMs and varied sampling time steps.
+We do not consider another popular Latent Diffusion Models (LDMs) \cite{rombach2022high}, as the auto-encoder encoding the latent space of LDMs is trained on a much larger dataset than the ImageNet-1K.
+Hence, the InD for LDMs is substantially broader than ImageNet-1K, which is incompatible with our setup that adopts ImageNet-1K as the InD for fair comparisons.
+For the classifier-under-protection, we employ the PyTorch-released \cite{paszke2019pytorch} checkpoints of ResNet50 \cite{he2016deep} and DenseNet121 \cite{huang2017densely} that are also pretrained on ImageNet-1K.

-Two metrics are calculated to evaluate the detection performance: False Positive Rate (FPR) of OoD samples at a 95\% true positive rate on InD samples, and Area Under the Receiver Operating Characteristic Curve (AUROC), as widely adopted in the OpenOOD benchmark \cite{yang2022openood}.
+{\bf Evaluation metrics.} Two metrics are calculated to evaluate the detection performance: False Positive Rate (FPR) of OoD samples at a 95\% True Positive Rate (TPR) on the InD test set, and Area Under the Receiver Operating Characteristic Curve (AUROC) w.r.t. varied pairs of FPR and TPR values.